Akifcal/pki/README.md

 1. Run the Issuing CA script on your domain-joined server.
 2.  **Input 1:** Enter the CRL distribution point URL.
 3.  **Input 2:** Enter the AD Naming Context (e.g., `DC=company,DC=local`).
-4. The script will configure the registry, enable Delta CRLs, and set AD contexts.
+4. The script will configure the registry, set AD contexts, restart the CA service, and publish the initial CRL.

 ---